Hapgood

 If you already get what’s wrong with the Internet, I think you’ll get why this is a worthwhile initiative.
 But if you need more rhetoric, this post from last week goes into depth on why these changes matter, and how they could make the Internet a better (and less toxic) place.
 But it is 5,000+ words and this post is 302.

-7 thoughts on “Shorter Federated Wiki for TL;DRers
+7 responses to “Shorter Federated Wiki for TL;DRers”

 I smell the Koolaid, ready for a sip.
 It’s *still* hard to conceptualize- this by far is your best work, the idea of moving from notes, sharing, to co-creation works.